LouisManiere/compile_this/README.md

 # compile_this

 Compile time series dataset

 ## Installation

-Create a python 3 virtual environment

 Create a Python 3 virtual environment and install dependencies.